 In general, a patent is beneficial.
 You don’t always need a patent.
 However, a patent can be helpful when your competitors begin to copy your idea.
 You can use the patent to stop them from such behavior.
 Sometimes, depending on your goal, a patent may be necessary.

 Let me explain.

 A patent is not needed to make a product.
 The patent will not guarantee that you are not infringing on another patent owner’s rights.
 The patent only indicates that your invention is novel and nonobvious.

 However, if you are trying to compete against larger companies, the patent acts to level the playing field against large companies.
-As a start-up, a small company has fewer resources (talent, money and time) to compete against large companies.
-However, with a patent, it gives you the right to stop large companies from competing against you.
+As a start-up, a small company has fewer resources (talent, money, and time) to compete against large companies.
+However, a patent gives you the right to stop large companies from competing against you.

 Yes, they might have a larger budget to fight a legal fight.
 However, if damages are significant, you should be able to find a contingency fee patent litigator to take on your case.